nerdess/contentful-reference-sorting/README.md

 ## What it does

-Allows Entries inside "References, many" to be sorted by editor.
+Allows Contentful entries inside "References, many" to be sorted by editor.

 Possible sorting options: